 This is what Takahashi brings to the table: discipline, foresight, systematic control.
 A sense of causality for the usual carefree nature of high fantasy sagas.
 A fixation for detail demonstrated in the battle tactics adopted by the people of Galient.
 An unnecessary amount of planning to the way widgets function.
 The anatomy of machines.
 The habits of creatures that call this world home.
 The backstory to things not needed to be seen.
 Lively personalities, warriors and citizens, friends, and enemies alike, adapted to the machinations of their surroundings, each serving their purpose.
 Each comfortably fitting within their world—details matters.
 Context matters.
 Subtext matters.
 Motivations matters.
 Worldbuilding matters.
 Setting matters.
 Characterization matters.
 Nothing is shortchanged.
 Excuses are not acceptable when you enter this man's lab.
 This is the discipline of a creator that understands that art without purpose is no better than highly-rendered vandalism.
 And it's precisely because of this fixation—this commitment—that Galient was granted the chance to be seen in a whole new light when compared to its siblings.

 All of this and I've only scratched the surface.
 Only addressed a handful of encounters for a story that spans into the stars.
 An epic, not only by name but by actual content.

 Galient has a bigger truth hidden.
 The observable universe hinted at from the very beginning; expanding outward.
 People that treat this gargantuan war for Arst's future as a mere skirmish among ants.
 The world: their microscope.
 The war: the insignificant struggle of germs on a petri dish.
 World theater reminiscent of Star Trek, 2001: A Space Odyssey, Arrival, or any piece of fiction where mankind is observed, but with intentions far less caring.
 Far less honorary.
 When higher evolved beings, Gods in their own right, have to oversee worlds far beneath it, the act itself can become a chore.
 Their power ever-present.
 Unable to be challenged intellectually or technologically, eons of peace came at a high cost; complacency was inevitable.
-Individuality breathes conflict, the cyclical nature of mankind, these advance species abandons it willingly; Galient doesn't.
+Individuality breathes conflict, it's the cyclical nature of mankind, these advance species abandons it willingly to maintain their superiority; The people of Arst doesn't.